jmeiracorbal/pdpe-php-docker-portable-environment/README.md

 > The PHP version for this project is stablished on php 8.3.

-It is built on Apache and PHP 8.3, and designed to support multiple applications within the same container.
+Inspired in Laravel Valet, this project is built as started kid to work with PHP application environment over Apache, designed to support multiple applications within the same container.
 The structure allows seamless switching between development and production modes, with support for modern development workflows and service integrations (e.g., MySQL, MongoDB).

 ### 🧱 Usage considerations